sgregory8/sgregory8.github.io/_posts/2020-08-07-Processing-Custom-Annotations-at-runtime.md

 }
 ```

-This is what the `NameMapper` class implements here.
+We saw this earlier and this is what the `NameMapper.class` references in the `@CSVMetaData` annotation in our example Person class.

 ```java
   @CSVMetaData(headerValue = "FULL_NAME", customMapping = NameMapper.class)
   private String firstName;
 ```

-The annotation processing picks up on this and also uses Java's reflection API to generate an instance of the mapper and call the map method provided as follows.
+The annotation processing picks up on this and knowing we have a reference to the `NameMapper` class but not to an INSTANCE of the class we'll have to use reflection again!
+We're able to use the API to get access to the default constructor (which Java handily provides for us) and create an instance of `NameMapper`.
+From here we can invoke the map method and provide it with the Person object to create the line output.

 ```java
 public class NameMapper implements CustomCSVMapper<Person> {